comingofflais-com/LLM-Moderator-for-wpForo/trunk/llm-moderator-for-wpforo/readme.txt

 9. Context Aware Moderation - Send custom amount of surrounding posts for context

 == Changelog ==

+= 1.0.0 =
+* Release of the first version
+* Release of the premium version on https://comingofflais.com/product/premium-llm-moderator-for-wpforo/

 = 0.8.0 =
 * Context Aware Moderation